 Marine Sand and Gravel

-As part of our management of marine sand and gravel extraction, we employ an Electronic Monitoring System to record dredging vessel activities associated with our mineral assets, helping to assess dredging intensity and ensure that all vessels remain within their allocated licensed area.
+As part of our management of marine sand and gravel extraction, we employ an Electronic Monitoring System to record dredging vessel activities associated with our mineral assets, helping to capture and assess dredging intensity, and ensure that all vessels remain within their allocated licensed area.

 Other Marine Minerals